- When is the Master Brewers Certificate Program offered?

 - What are the prerequisites for the Master Brewers Certificate Program?

-- You must be able to provide transcripts documenting successful completion of the math requirement and at least two of the following four subject areas listed below:
+- You must be able to provide transcripts documenting successful completion (grade C or better) of the math requirement and at least two of the following four subject areas listed below:

 Mathematics — (i.e., pre-calculus); The brewery engineering program does not require calculus for success, but competent and confident algebra skills are necessary for calculating (e.g., fluid flow and heat exchange).
 These skills are usually described as "pre-calculus," meaning the most advanced mathematics course before a calculus course.
 The engineering program provides ample opportunity for computation, and you should not be intimidated by this.